Chicken Piccata

 Plate of Chicken Piccata.

-When it’s 5:30 PM and I’m staring blankly into the fridge at a package of boneless chicken breasts, this chicken piccata recipe often comes to the rescue.
-With crispy, golden chicken cutlets in a buttery, lemony caper sauce, it’s a quick weeknight dinner that makes everyone happy.
+When it’s 5:30 PM, and I’m staring blankly into the fridge at a package of boneless chicken breasts, this chicken piccata recipe often comes to the rescue.
+Crispy, golden chicken cutlets in a buttery, lemony caper sauce, it’s a quick weeknight dinner that makes everyone happy.
 For the picky eaters, you can serve the chicken plain, while those who love bold flavors can enjoy the zesty, lemony sauce.
+If you love those same bright, briny flavors in a slightly different form, my chicken piccata meatballs are a fun twist on the classic.

 Capers tend to be a love-’em-or-hate-’em ingredient, so feel free to leave them out if you’re not a fan.
-Chicken piccata pairs well with many easy sides, such as buttered angel hair pasta, roasted carrots, Parmesan smashed potatoes or polenta.
-In less than 30 minutes, you can go from “What’s for dinner?” to “Dinner’s ready!”
+Chicken piccata pairs well with many easy sides, such as spaghetti aglio e olio, roasted carrots, Parmesan smashed potatoes or polenta.

 “I have already made this recipe twice this week!
 A fast favorite in our household.”